MoonlightCapital/MoonlightBot-docs/support/special-thanks.md

 ## Documentation Writers

 They have contributed to writing and expanding this very documentation you're reading.

+{% hint type="info" %}
 P.S. [it's on GitHub](https://github.com/MoonlightCapital/MoonlightBot-docs/) and you can contribute too!
+{% endhint %}

 - Ade23
 - Blastoise186